List of supporting Arrow characters: Alex Davis

 Alex Davis (portrayed by Parker Young) is an employee of Oliver's mayoral campaign and love interest for Thea.
 When Oliver drops out of the mayoral race, he starts to work for Ruvé Adams and it is later revealed that he is being controlled by her.
 Alex is killed by Lonnie Machin when he stumbles into a fight between Thea and Lonnie, due to Lonnie believing that Alex is clouding Thea's mind.

-John Deegan

-John Deegan (portrayed by Jeremy Davies) is a therapist in Gotham City who was given the Book of Destiny from Earth-90 by the Monitor.
-He was introduced in "Elseworlds" crossover where he serves as the main antagonist.

 Andy Diggle

 Andrew Diggle (portrayed by Eugene Byrd) is the brother of John Diggle who is first seen as a bodyguard in a season three flashback, but was previously known to have been killed by the H.I.V.E. organization, which hired Floyd Lawton as their hitman.
 However, Andy led a double life in the military as a drug lord associated with the Shadowspire organization in Afghanistan; H.I.V.E. faked Andy's death and he eventually became one of Damien Darhk's "Ghosts".
 John suspects that Andy joined H.I.V.E. of his own free will, and tries to reconcile with his brother while saving him from damnation.
 Andy later helps John and Lyla stop Shadowspire from obtaining a weapon from A.R.G.U.S and is welcomed back into the family by John, but this proved to be a facade to get closer to Team Arrow.
 Later, he works with Malcolm Merlyn to get Darhk out of prison, and restore Darhk's powers.
 Andy's actions result in Laurel's death at Darhk's hands.
 As a result, John pursues and kills Andy to protect the rest of his family.